cmadland/gitpitch/open-education/PITCHME.md

 ---
-aspirational narrative around 'open education' in Canada as a driver of social justice
+aspirational narrative in Canada that 'open education' is a driver of social justice
 ---
 massive inequality between Indigenous people and settlers
 ---